Lee Kun-Hee, force behind Samsung’s rise, dies at 78

 A notable failure was the group’s expansion into the auto industry in the 1990s, in part driven by Lee Kun-Hee’s passion for luxury cars.
 Samsung later sold near-bankrupt Samsung Motor to Renault.
 The company also was frequently criticized for disrespecting labor rights.
 Cancer cases among workers at its semiconductor factories were ignored for years.

-In 2020, Lee Jae-yong declared heredity transfers at Samsung would end, promising the management rights he inherited wouldn’t pass to his children.
+Earlier this year, Lee Jae-yong declared that heredity transfers at Samsung would end, promising the management rights he inherited wouldn’t pass to his children.
 He also said Samsung would stop suppressing employee attempts to organize unions, although labor activists questioned his sincerity.

-South Koreans are both proud of Samsung’s global success and concerned the company and Lee family are above the law and influence over almost every corner of society.

-Critics particularly note how Lee Kun-Hee’s only son gained immense wealth through unlisted shares of Samsung firms that later went public.

-In 2007, a former company lawyer accused Samsung of wrongdoing in a book that became a best seller in South Korea.
-Lee Kun-Hee was subsequently indicted on tax evasion and other charges.
+The 52-year-old Lee expressed remorse for causing public concern over the 2016-17 scandal, but did not admit to wrongdoing regarding his alleged involvement.

-Lee resigned as chairman of Samsung Electronics and was convicted and sentenced to a suspended three-year prison term.
-He received a presidential pardon in 2009 and returned to Samsung’s management in 2010.
+Lee Kun-Hee resigned as chairman of Samsung Electronics before the 2008 conviction.
+But he received a presidential pardon in 2009 and returned to Samsung’s management in 2010.

+“As South Korea’s most successful entrepreneur, (Lee Kun-Hee) received a dazzling spotlight, but he had many vicissitudes full of grace and disgrace,” the ruling Democratic Party said in a statement.
+“We hope a ‘new Samsung’ will be realized at an early date as Vice Chairman Lee Jae-yong promised.”

 Comments